yanone/fontanimation/README.md

 ## Why This App Exists

 Most video editors don't expose variable font settings and OpenType features to users, making it impossible to create sophisticated typography animations directly within video editing software.
-This tool fills that gap by providing a dedicated environment for creating text animations that leverage the full power of modern typography.
+This tool fills that gap by providing a dedicated environment for creating text animations that leverage the full power of modern typography and render them into a video file to be used in video editing.

+Since videos don’t support alpha channels, you would choose a certain background color and make that disappear in video production.

 ## What It Does